 Who would do that training?
 Would it be in house?
 Online learning?
 How much does it cost?
 Planifying an employee onboarding program could not work at all if it comes late or is not enough due to lack of time or preparation.

-6. Think about the first 2 weeks of the new employee
+6. Think about your new employee’s first 2 weeks

 Once you have all the above, Who will they meeting?
 How will it be their first day on the job?
 Will those employees be in the meeting for them to have those meetings.
 Make sure you introduce them to everyone, email or face to face.
 It makes you feel valued if everyone knows who you are, your role etc… If you don’t have a dedicated person to HR at your SMe, make sure someone close to their department or role makes introductions.